 Balleste, Enrique Molins-Balleste (1893 – 1958)

-born in Barcelona, a Spanish artist who later moved to Paris.
+Born in Barcelona, a Spanish artist who later moved to Paris.
 It would appear that Molins and Balleste are one and the same artist and he would use either Molins or Balleste to sign his pieces.
 Some same figures are signed Molins whilst the other is signed Balleste.
 Often signed his name as BAL.
-Famous for his theatrical and genre groups and figural lighting.
-Also made many sculptures using wood as the medium.

 Barbier, George

-Frenchman considered by many to be one of the most significant artists of tour era, his paintings resurrect the spirit of the 1920’s.
+A Frenchman considered by many to be one of the most significant artists of tour era, his paintings resurrect the spirit of the 1920’s.
 His first exhibition was in 1911 and his range was wide.
 He illustrated books for adults and children, costumes for the theatre, ballet, cinema and fashion magazines and calendars.
 He was a member of the Societe des Artistes Decorateurs and also designed jewellery, glass, fabric and wall paper.
 He was also a writer and wrote essays for the Gazette du Bon Ton between 1915 – 1925.
 He lived a short life and died in 1932 at the age of 50.

 Barrias, Louis Ernest (1841 – 1905)